CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step4.md

    ![](./media/minikube-rs2.png)

-1. Execute the below command to check if the changes are applied using the **get deployments** command.
+1. Execute the below command to see if the modifications made with the **get deployments** command have been applied successfully or not.

    ```
    kubectl get deployments